 CONSIDER NEW AVENUES It’s safe to assume that continuing with old habits is not going to get you very far.
 As your customers’ behaviours change, change with them.
 As long as these new efforts are keeping with your brand, mixing things up could boost your brand awareness and keep your customers interested.
 Here are some ideas to get you started:

-Add a new form of content - video, podcast, blog posts etc.
+- Add a new form of content - video, podcast, blog posts etc.

-Offer a new service
+- Offer a new service

-Provide some thought leadership
+- Provide some thought leadership

-Update your website
+- Update your website

-Create new marketing material
+- Create new marketing material

 CONNECT WITH YOUR CUSTOMERS With consumer behaviour and attitudes being impacted by COVID-19, it’s more important than ever to stay connected with your customers and focus on strengthening relationships.
 Not only will it keep your business relevant and credible but it will provide insights on how best to move forward.
 Remember: whatever messaging you’re putting out should be relevant and understanding of the current climate.
 Marketing during and after a crisis is obviously not an easy task, but with change comes opportunity; just make sure you are focussed on adding value and open to adapting your marketing efforts.